posix88/AMDragDrop/README.md

 ## Description

-AMDragDrop is a simple subclass for UIView that adds in a simple way the drag and drop funtionality, and is a modified and "Swifty" version of UIView+DragDrop by ryanmeisters.
+AMDragDrop is a simple subclass for UIView that adds in a simple way the drag and drop funtionality.

 In order to enable dragging on your view you have to call this: